Meet the team: Rob Taylor

 What is the most effective project you’ve worked on?
 And why?

-I’d like to think that any animatic we’ve produced that gets through research or any pitch that we work on that helps a client win the business can be seen as effective.
-I’ve got loads of personal favourites but for me there’s nothing better than sitting down with a creative team and helping them get their idea across, whether it’s a set of drawings or a piece of animation.
+Any animatic that gets a client through research, or any pitch that helps them win the business - that's effectiveness in my book.
+I've got plenty of personal favourites, but nothing beats sitting down with a creative team and helping them find the clearest way to get their idea across, whether that's through a set of drawings or a finished piece of animation.

 What changes have you noticed in the creative services industry since you’ve been in it?